DOI-USGS/gems-tools-arcmap/README.md

 # GeMS Tools for ArcMap

+## This is a beta release!
+Download from the Code button, not the 'latest release' link.

-This repository contains an ArcGIS toolbox of Python 2.7 geoprocessing tools for creating, manipulating, and validating [GeMS](https://ngmdb.usgs.gov/Info/standards/GeMS/)-style geologic map databases for use in ArcMap.
+This repository contains an ArcGIS python toolbox of Python 2.7 geoprocessing tools for creating, manipulating, and validating [GeMS](https://ngmdb.usgs.gov/Info/standards/GeMS/)-style geologic map databases for use in ArcMap.
 Note that some files previously distributed in the Resources folder have been moved to a separate repository called [gems-resources.](https://github.com/usgs/gems-resources)

 If you are looking for tools that work in ArcGIS Pro, go to the [gems-tools-pro](https://github.com/usgs/gems-tools-pro) repository.